fatemehN/ReproducibilityStudy/README.md

 docker build . -f mixformer24.base -t mixformer24
 ```

-To mount local directory to the docker container, run:
+To mount the local directory to the docker container, run:

 ```
 nvidia-docker run -it --rm --user root --mount type=bind,source="$(pwd)",target=/mnt mixformer24:latest
 ```

-To run the codes, first export the esstial paths and then, use the following sample:
+To run the codes, first export the essential paths and then, use the following sample:

 ```
 conda run -n mixformer24 /bin/bash -c "vot evaluate TransT"